Vishalmakwana956/Sales-pipeline-sql-analysis/README.md

 My recommendation for this company's sales manager based on the Funnel Analysis would be to at least double the amount of opportunities in the 'Prospecting' stage, as 500 is low compared to the amount of opportunities (8,800).
 I would also recommend to speed up the sales process for opportunities that are unlikely to convert to 'Lost' opportuntities to 30 days, as spending 41.5 days for an opportunity that ultimately did not generate revenue for the company is too long to be in an agent's pipeline.

 ---

+## Sales Team Analysis
+This section will show the top reps, the win rate vs. deal volume per rep, the performance by regional office, and the performance by manager.
+This section will be utilizing the sales_pipeline and sales_teams spreadsheets.

+### Top Reps Win Rate